 Finally, trespassers are those who do enter the property without permission or remain without the right to do so.
 In this case, the only duty owed is not to willfully or wantonly cause harm or intentional misconduct, such as setting up traps.
 However, there is a different standard for children who trespass.
 This falls under the attractive nuisance doctrine.
 As outlined in F.S.
 823.08, an attractive nuisance is something that may be attractive to children, who by nature of their young age may not appreciate the danger.
 Examples may include abandoned or discarded refrigerators, clothes washers or other air-tight units from which the doors haven’t been removed.
 Swimming pools, holes, caves might also be considered an attractive nuisance.Foreseeability in Florida Premises Liability

 One of the key components of a premises liability claim is foreseeability.
 That is, could the defendant have foreseen there was a danger on site that might cause someone to be injured?
-If not, it may be very difficult to recover damages.
+If not, it may be very difficult for a Fort Myers premises liability lawyer to recover damages for a victim.

 As outlined in the 1992 Florida Supreme Court case of McCain v.
 Florida Power Corp., foreseeability is critical in outlining the scope of duty that is placed on any property owner to avoid negligent acts or omissions.
 Legal duty arises whenever human action creates a generalized and foreseeable risk of harming someone else.
 If a defendant’s conduct creates a foreseeable zone of risk, the law generally recognizes a duty placed on the defendant to either: